 Welcome to the Damp Pro website.
 If you are in need of honest, beneficial and comprehensive advice on all aspects of the eradication & prevention of rising damp, damp proofing, woodworm treatment & eradication of Dry Rot, then look no further.
 We have made it our family business for over 30 years to provide excellence throughout the damp and timber industry throughout Manchester, the North West and the UK.

-As a Property Care Association (PCA) member formerly known as the British Wood Preserving and Damp-Proofing Association (BWPDA) Damp Pro are proud to be one of the elite of the industry.
+As a member of the Property Care Association (PCA) formerly known as the British Wood Preserving and Damp-Proofing Association (BWPDA) and a truly Independent CSRT surveyor you can be assured that you are in safe hands.